Skip to main content

 Zoom Room

-Wrap-up and info about the evening socials Herschel LT1
+Wrap-up and info about the evening socials Zeeman MS.02

 Zoom Room

-Welcome followed by More Lightning Talks showcasing projects and maths engagement activities, plus MEGA Grant Herschel LT1
+Welcome followed by More Lightning Talks showcasing projects and maths engagement activities Zeeman MS.02

 Zoom Room